A man working on an air conditioner in front of a brick wall.

 morris jenkins tech holding refrigerant cables

 If you were to mix refrigerants, it would cause all kinds of damage to your system.
 Your AC unit would likely overheat.
-Different refrigerants can be different temperatures.
-They don’t mix, which means you’ll have refrigerants with two different temperatures running through your unit.
-Your system can get mixed messages from this, and that can lead to overheating.
-Overheating can burn out your motor, and motors aren’t cheap to replace.
+Different refrigerants can be at different temperatures.
+They’re not designed to mix with each other, which means you’ll have refrigerants with two different temperatures running through your unit.

 the morris jenkins refrigerant station.

-If your unit uses R-22, you should consider replacing it with a newer unit that uses R-410a instead.
-While replacing your unit isn’t necessary if you don’t have a leak, R-410a is more energy efficient than R-22.
+If your unit uses R-22, you should consider replacing it with a newer unit that uses R-454B instead.
+While replacing your unit isn’t necessary if you don’t have a leak, R-454B is more energy efficient than R-22.
 That means you can save money on your utility bills!

 morris jenkins tech checking refrigerant levels.